AlvarodOrs/TestSolver/README.md

 * Detects and answers test questions (single choice and multi-choice)
 * Collects correction results when available
 * Uses Chrome WebDriver automatically (via `webdriver-manager`)
-* Fully scriptable from the command line
+* Scriptable from the command line

 ---